With A Show Of Hands, Filipino-American Chefs Rekindle Kamayan Feasts

 An unexpected byproduct of the kamayan format is that it makes you put your phone down (once you've taken your photos of the spread, that is).
 "Instead, you talk, and really engage with everyone around you," says Krizzia Yanga, owner of Bonifacio.

-Her Cleveland restaurant hosts both an individualized form of eating by hand called "Boodle Nights" — guests order a la carte, and servers show them how to eat with their hands — and monthly kamayan dinners.
+Her Columbus restaurant hosts both an individualized form of eating by hand called "Boodle Nights" — guests order a la carte, and servers show them how to eat with their hands — and monthly kamayan dinners.
 At Bonifacio's kamayans, guests are encouraged to sit with people they don't know.
 The restaurant serves complimentary cocktails and leaves conversation starter cards on the table.

 A home away from home

-Note: A previous version of this story incorrectly said Bonifacio is in Cleveland.
-It is in Columbus, Ohio.